Malini 22 Palayamkottai: Critical reception

 Malini 22 Palayamkottai received mixed reviews from critics.
-Baradwaj Rangan wrote, "There's not one convincing moment in the movie.
+Baradwaj Rangan from The Hindu wrote, "There's not one convincing moment in the movie.
 The performances are broad, the staging is most basic, and too much time is spent on Malini's dreary backstory.
 The minor victory of the film is that we get to hear the F-word, in all its un-beeped-out glory".
 Sify wrote, "It's unfair to compare the original with a remake in another language but a film that had all the ingredients which will make the audiences glued to their seats never come together and ends up as a damp squib".
 The Times of India gave it 2 stars out of 5 and wrote, "Even if director Sripriya had stuck close to the original, we would have got an engaging thriller, but here, bludgeons even the tiniest bit of subtlety found in the original to give us a clumsy film that attempts to form a social awakening while putting its viewers to sleep".
 The New Indian Express called it "a disappointing fare.
 Comparisons are odious, but inevitable.
 This version not just falls short of the earlier one, but also fails to be gripping, even when viewed on its own merits".

 Rediff gave it 2.5 stars out of 5 and wrote, "Malini 22 Palayamkottai deals with an extremely relevant issue of contemporary society.
 The subject is well handled by Sripriya, but the film does get a bit dramatic in the end".
 Deccan Herald wrote, "That it falls short of a taut, edge-of-the-seat nifty thriller and turns out trite, tiresome affair is a sad letdown given the film seeks to turn the spotlight on rather demeaning and diastaseful attitude towards women looked at more as sex objects than equal, respectful partners".
 Behindwoods gave the film 2.75 stars out of 5 and wrote, it was "worth a watch if you haven't seen the original".
 Indiaglitz, too, rated it 2.75 out of 5 and wrote, "A gripper script and convincing portrayal of the turn of events could have done much wonders.
 Yet this film deserves your time and money for its earnestness to urging the women to not give up at any point".